DPlayer234/houston-tools/README.md

 # relative or absolute path to the data produced by the Azur Lane Data Collector.
 # optional. when not present, disables the Azur Lane module.
 azur_lane_data = "azur_lane_data"

+# optional section to configure the terminal output.
+# the logger writes to `stderr`.
+[log]
+# sets whether the logger should use colors.
+# optional. attempts to auto-detect whether the output supports colors.
+color = true

+# sets the default minimum log level.
+# optional. defaults to "warn", with "trace" for just the app itself.
+default = "warn"

+# may specify additional keys matching module names to filter their messages.
+# log levels may be "trace", "debug", "info", "warn", or "error".
 ```

 ## Commands